 Julie Grossman teaches courses in literature and film and television studies.
 She is founding co-editor of the book series Adaptation and Visual Culture (Palgrave Macmillan).
-She is author of numerous scholarly essays in edited collections and journals such as Quarterly Review of Film and Video, ELH, and Criticism.
+She is author of numerous scholarly essays in edited collections and journals such as Quarterly Review of Film and Video, ELH, Criticism, and Adaptation.
 Her books include A Due Voci: The Photography of Rita Hammond (co-edited with Ann M. Ryan and Kim Waale, Syracuse University Press, 2003); Rethinking the Femme Fatale in Film Noir (Palgrave Macmillan, 2009, 2012); Literature, Film, and Their Hideous Progeny: Adaptation and ElasTEXTity (Palgrave Macmillan, 2015); Ida Lupino, Director: Her Art and Resilience in Times of Transition (co-authored with Therese Grisham, Rutgers University Press, 2017); and Adaptation in Visual Culture: Images, Texts, and Their Multiple Worlds (co-edited with R. Barton Palmer, Palgrave Macmillan, 2017).
-In 2020, she published The Femme Fatale with Rutgers UP and Twin Peaks (co-authored with Will Scheibel) with Wayne State University.
-She is presently at work on a two-volume book project on performance in film noir (co-authored with R. Barton Palmer), forthcoming from Edinburgh University Press).
+In 2020, she published The Femme Fatale with Rutgers University Press and Twin Peaks (co-authored with Will Scheibel) with Wayne State University.
+She is presently at work on an edited collection of essays on the Showtime series Penny Dreadful and adaptation (with Will Scheibel), forthcoming from Palgrave Macmillan, and a two-volume book project on performance in film noir (co-authored with R. Barton Palmer), forthcoming from Edinburgh University Press.

 Return to Film.